lhoffjann/ManuscriptAssistant/README.md

 -path_xml_template_folder
 -google_credentials_path (might be made optional)

 Now the program should be mostly functional.
 The gitlab tokens are optional for the users that want to upload the files to gitlab.
-Should these not be added the options
+Should these not be added, the options "Review manuscript" and "Create/Update Gitlab Issue" will end in an error.

+The factors at the bottom of the sample .env, will determan the scaling of the output pdf or the compression factor of all outputs, except ocr's.
+A value of 100 corresponds to the original size of the file.
+While the "scaling_factor_pdf" must be bigger than 0, the "compression_factor_jpg" cannot be over 100 and cannot be equal or smaller than 0.